An essential part of risk assessment.

-Choosing a Key Contact
+Choosing a key contact

-Creating one is simple: you need to carefully assess who the best person is to keep in touch with while on assignment and plan how you will communicate with them.
+So who do you keep in touch with when you work alone?
+Your key contact.
+You need to carefully assess who would be the best person to keep in touch with while on assignment and plan how to communicate with them from afar.
 You also need to agree who they should contact in case of emergency.
-This person will be your key contact.

-Here are some suggestions of who to include:
+Suggestions of who to include:

-- A local security contact, with whom your key contact can liaise directly and securely.
+- A local security contact, with whom your key contact can liaise directly and securely

-- Your commissioning editor or main contact for the media organisation/s you’re working for, if applicable.
+- Your commissioning editor or main contact for the media organisation/s you’re working for, if applicable

-- Your embassy on location: make sure you have a name and an emergency contact number.
+- Your embassy on location: make sure you have a name and an emergency contact number

-- Any other contacts that may be in a position to help in case of an emergency (i.e. lawyers, government officials).
+- Any other contacts that may be in a position to help in case of an emergency (i.e. lawyers, government officials)

 The people in this list should be placed in the order in which they should be contacted, each with primary contact information, time zone and dialling code information.

-- Name, position, cell phone, address, email, Skype, home telephone number, DoB, blood group, personal circumstances and dependents, name of partner (with details), next of kin (with details).
+- For each person on location who is part of your team: name, position, mobile number, address, email, Skype, home telephone number, date of birth, blood type, personal circumstances and dependents, name of partner (with details), next of kin (with details)

 - Brief biography of each team member: what are their credentials?
 Why are they (and you) suitable for this assignment?